SKECHERS Vindicated in Private Class Action Securities Lawsuit

 MANHATTAN BEACH, Calif.–(BUSINESS WIRE)–

-SKECHERS USA, Inc. (NYSE:SKX), a global leader in lifestyle footwear, today announced that the Company’s conference call to review third quarter fiscal year 2007 financial results will be broadcast live over the Internet on Wednesday, October 24, 2007 at 4:30 pm Eastern Time.
+SKECHERS USA, Inc. (NYSE:SKX), a global leader in lifestyle footwear, today announced that the Company’s conference call to review fiscal year 2008 first quarter financial results will be broadcast live over the internet on Wednesday, April 23, 2008 at 4:30 pm Eastern Time.

 This call is being webcast by CCBN and can be accessed at SKECHERS website at www.skx.com.
 The call will be archived for two weeks.